isaacracine/PRS_pipeline_binary_phenotypes/README.md

 The user should provide the file names and column names as above.
 The thresholding and shrinkage parameters can be adapted to allow for more niche testing.

-The more thresholds and shrinkage parameters that are tested the longer the pipeline will need, specially for lassoSum.
+The more thresholds and shrinkage parameters that are tested the longer the pipeline will need, specially for lassosum.

 ## ADAPTING THE SLURM JOB SCRIPT